jiewwantan/StarTrader/README.md

 Python 3.6 or Anaconda with Python 3.6 environment Python packages: pandas, numpy, matplotlib, statsmodels, sklearn, tensorflow

-The code is written in a Windows machine and has been tested on three operating systems:
+The code is written in a Linux machine and has been tested on two operating systems:
 Linux Ubuntu 16.04 & Windows 10 Pro